Homeโ€บFormattersโ€บCodeโ€บJSON to TypeScript Interface

 Code

 Convert any JSON object to a TypeScript interface instantly.
-Generates nested interfaces, array types, and union types from your JSON structure.
+Generates nested interfaces, array types, and union types.
 In-browser, no data uploaded.

 What is a JSONโ†’TS?